Malus domestica 'Cripps Pink'

 Cripps Pink is a good choice for apple growers in the southern states, as it is well-suited to areas with high summer temperatures and low winter-chill hours.

-Fill in the form below and we will notify you when Cripps Pink apple tree is back in stock.
+Fill in the form below and we will notify you when Cripps Pink apple tree are back in stock.

 The key point about growing Cripps Pink is the climate of its birthplace - Western Australia.
 It likes long hot summers and the apples ripen very late in the season.
 Cripps Pink also has a low winter-chill requirement, and retains its leaves well into the winter - a characteristic usually associated with tropical rather than temperate trees.
 In short this is a variety that is very well suited to the southern states.